Managing your fizzy horse

 Suitable feeds for fizzy horses

 Because fibre and oil provide slow-release energy, they should form the basis of rations for fizzy horses and ponies.
 For those in light work that are good doers, Dengie Hi-Fi Molasses Free, alongside a broad-spectrum vitamin and mineral supplement or feed balancer, would provide a balanced high-fibre diet that is low in starch, sugars and energy.
-For horses in work or those needing to put on weight and condition, Dengie Alfa-A Molasses Free or Alfa-A Oil, alongside Dengie Performance+ Balancer, would be suitable.
+For horses in work or those needing to put on weight and condition, Dengie Alfa-A Molasses Free or Alfa-A Oil, alongside a performance balancer, would be suitable.

 Research has shown that feeding alfalfa and sugar beet together increases the digestibility of the alfalfa so that the horse is able to obtain even more energy from it.
 Because alfalfa and sugar beet both provide slow-release energy, Dengie Alfa-Beet, which combines both without any other additives or molasses, is another way of increasing the energy intake without using feeds that contain high levels of starch or sugars.

 Fizzy horses can be very “stressy” individuals, which can cause loose droppings when travelling and competing.
 These horses also tend to lose weight easily.
 In these situations, a more comprehensive digestive supplement may be beneficial.
 Products that combine a prebiotic and yeast, will help to maintain a healthy digestive system at times of stress.
 They can be used long-term but might also be effective when used for a few days before, during and after a period of stress.

 Top tips for feeding fizzy horses